Rideau Centre: Incidents

 Rideau Centre security and maintenance staff have been the subject of a number of controversies.
 In 2002, security staff handcuffed and detained two men for carrying an Israeli flag to enforce a mall rule prohibiting political signs.
 The men claimed that abusive comments were made towards them as Jews, but a police investigation was unable to sustain the allegations of anti-semitic abuse.
 In 2011, security staff handcuffed and detained a man who was attempting to cancel a gym membership.
 The man was released when police arrived, and the Rideau Centre's tenant GoodLife Fitness suffered a media backlash over the incident.
 That year, nine people, including a former Speaker of the House of Commons and other dignitaries, were trapped for more than an hour and a half in the mall elevator.
 A former senator criticized the Rideau Centre for its slow response time.

 In May 2016, a 19-year-old man was stabbed in the abdomen in the mall's rooftop garden.

 On the morning of June 8, 2016, the Rideau Centre was evacuated after a sinkhole opened up on Rideau Street.

 On January 29, 2022, at approximately 3 p.m., the mall was forced to close when protesters from the convoy protest entered the mall, confronting employees following mask mandates.
 The mall re-opened on February 22 after police cleared the protesters out of the area.
 That same day, the Rideau Centre was evacuated and forced to temporarily close once again when Ottawa Police converged on the mall.
 A 50-year-old man was arrested and charged with robbery and "several" firearms-related offences.
 The mall re-opened on February 23.

 Transport

-Rideau Centre is served by Rideau station on OC Transpo's Confederation Line.
-Two of the station's four entrances are located within the mall; one near the intersection of Colonel By Drive and Rideau Street, and an accessible entrance near a crosswalk to Hudson's Bay.
+Rideau Centre is served by Rideau station on O-Train Line 1 (Confederation Line).
+Two of the station's four entrances are located within the mall; one near the intersection of Colonel By Drive and Rideau Street, and an accessible entrance.

-Rideau Centre and the adjacent Major-General George R Pearkes Building are served by a stop located on Mackenzie King Bridge, which was the mall's major transit hub until the opening of the Confederation Line in 2019.
+Rideau Centre and the adjacent Major-General George R. Pearkes Building are served by a stop located on Mackenzie King Bridge, which was the mall's major transit hub until the opening of the Confederation Line in 2019.
 It is now served by OC Transpo routes 11, 16 and 19 as well as several STO routes.